jamesquinlan/dsc-techstack/topics/latex.md

 ## What is LaTeX?

 LaTeX (pronounced LAY-tek or LAH-tek) is a tool for creating documents with a professional appearance.
-It is based on the premise that you should just concentrate on the content of your text and that the computer will handle the formatting.
-Instead of spacing out text on a page to control formatting, as in Microsoft Word or LibreOffice Writer, users can simply type plain text and let LaTeX handle the rest.
+It is based on the premise that you should concentrate on the content of your text and that the computer will handle the formatting.
+Instead of spacing out text on a page to control formatting, as in Microsoft Word or LibreOffice Writer, users can type plain text and let LaTeX handle the rest.
 Why learn LaTeX?